02 January 2020

 Tip 1: Servicing

 Regular servicing is the single most important thing you can do to look after your pool.
-Servicing involves monitoring the chemicals in the water to ensure that they are at the required healthy level, general cleaning of the pool, washing and re-grouting tiles, checking the performance of filters and pumps and periodically cleaning pool covers and surrounding areas.
+Servicing involves monitoring the chemicals in the water to ensure that they are at the required healthy level, general cleaning of the pool, washing tiles, checking the performance of filters and pumps and periodically cleaning pool covers and surrounding areas.
 During these swimming pool servicing visits, your engineer can spot anything else that needs attention immediately or longer term.

 Tip 2: Pool Liners